 John Campbell, manager of Laphroaig Distillery.
 Age 41, Islay born and bred, systematically minded, charming, personally reserved, plant manager and worldwide Laphroaig ambassador.

 A couple of weeks ago I met with John and I asked him how it all began.
 Did he have a game plan away back in the day, when he was a young swashbuckling Port Ellen fisherman?

-No, no game plan ~ when he was 24 a job came up in the warehouse and he decided to take it as it was steadier work than being at sea.
+No game plan – when he was 24, a job came up in the warehouse and he decided to take it as it was steadier work than being at sea.

 When John started in Laphroaig there were no official tours, now there are over 17,000 visitors a year.
 They have the internet and the shop.
 They have Friends of Laphroaig, which has nearly half a million members!